-MEASURE ОИТСОМЕ GROUP GROUP MD MD FINANCIAL (75%] CEO CFO JB HI-FI TGG Group EPS 21.9% 4 year EPS CAGR from FY2019.
-EPS for FY2023 was 479.9 cents per share compared to 217.4 cents per share in FY2019.
-At Maximum At Maximum At Maximum At Maximum JB Hi-Fi Australia EBIT 16.3% 4 year EBIT CAGR from FY2019.
-EBIT for FY2023 was \$551.9m compared to \$301.7m in FY2019. n/a n/a At Maximum n/a The Good Guys EBIT 30.7% 4 year EBIT CAGR from FY2019.
-EBIT for FY2023 was \$213.0m compared to \$72.9m in FY2019. n/a n/a n/a At Maximum Financial outcome 100% 100% 100% 100% STRATEGIC (25% 6) I Group / Divisional OHS Strong results in OHS metrics as set out in the Sustainability Report and rollout of key strategic OHS initiatives including: ongoing focus on, and enhancement of, mental health & wellbeing training; enhancement of training on the management of aggressive customers and shoplifters, on the shopfloor and over the phone; and focus on safe manual handling practices and introduction of new manual handling equipment to safely move "big & bulky" products.
-At Target At Target Above Target At Target For the MD JB Hi-Fi Australia and MD TGG, the individual is only assessed against the OHS performance/initiatives for their division.
-Diversity & Inclusion Improvement in diversity statistics including: increase in female senior managers across the Group from 21% to 25%; increase in female territory/area managers from 17% to 28%; and increase in female store managers from 24% to 27%, and implementation of strategic Diversity & Inclusion initiatives including: further embedding behavioural competencies for all roles throughout the Group, to identify high potential talent and equalise recruitment & selection practices; continued promotion of the "Speak Up" initiative to create an environment where team members can bring forward any concerns relating to inclusion, respect, and safety in the workplace; updated Equal Opportunity and Workplace Behaviour Training and annual engagement and inclusion surveys; and participation of additional team members in the Group's Women in Leadership Program.
-At Target At Target At Target At Target Succession/ Talent Several internal promotions to senior management positions and implementation of strategic Succession/Talent initiatives including: • continued focus on succession framework for management positions within the Group; • ongoing use of Talent Mapping using the Group's Competency Framework across the businesses, designed to identify key behavioural competencies specific to each role type within the businesses and assist in identifying and growing diverse talent in a structured and measurable way; and • use of individual development plans for high performers.
-At Target Above Target Above Target Above Target
+MEASURE OUTCOME GROUP CEO GROUP CFO MD JB HI-FI MD TGG FINANCIAL (75% - Group EPS 13.0% 5 year EPS CAGR from FY2019.
+EPS for FY2024 was 401.4 cents per share compared to 217.4 cents per share in FY2019.
+At Maximum At Maximum At Maximum At Maximum JB Hi-Fi Australia EBIT 10.2% 5 year EBIT CAGR from FY2019.
+EBIT for FY2024 was \$491.2m compared to \$301.7m in FY2019. n/a n/a At Maximum n/a The Good Guys EBIT 16.7% 5 year EBIT CAGR from FY2019.
+EBIT for FY2024 was \$158.1m compared to \$72.9m in FY2019. n/a n/a n/a At Maximum Financial outcome 100% 100% 100% 100% STRATEGIC (25% 6) Group / Divisional OHS Strong results in OHS metrics as set out in the Sustainability Report and rollout of key strategic OHS initiatives including: ongoing focus on, and enhancement of, mental health & wellbeing training (including the management of psychosocial risks); enhancement of training on the management of aggressive customers and shoplifters, on the shopfloor and over the phone; and focus on safe manual handling practices.
+At Target At Maximum At Target For the MD JB Hi-Fi Australia and MD TGG, the individual is only assessed against the OHS performance/initiatives for their division.
+People - Succession, Talent, Diversity & Inclusion Several internal promotions to senior management positions and implementation of strategic Succession/Talent initiatives including: continued focus on succession framework for management positions within the Group; ongoing use of Talent Mapping using the Group's Competency Framework across the businesses, designed to identify key behavioural competencies specific to each role type within the businesses and assist in identifying and growing diverse talent in a structured and measurable way; and use of individual development plans for high performers.
+Improvement in diversity statistics including: increase in female senior managers across the Group from 26% to 28%; and increase in female store managers from 27% to 28%, and implementation of strategic Diversity & Inclusion initiatives including: further embedding behavioural competencies for all roles throughout the Group, to identify high potential talent and equalise recruitment & selection practices; continued promotion of the "Speak Up" initiative to create an environment where team members can bring forward any concerns relating to inclusion, respect, and safety in the workplace; updated Equal Opportunity and Workplace Behaviour Training and annual engagement and inclusion surveys; and introduction of new Group Women in Leadership Program.
+At Target At Target At Target Above Target